Skip to Main Content

 Download this information as a linked pdf

 Courageous Conversations is a toolbox created by Discipleship Ministries that local churches can use to inspire and encourage the church and individuals to participate in conversations that might seem difficult.
-It serve as an invitation for you and your church to learn skills and trust in the transforming presence of God’s grace that is available to us all as we engage in difficult conversations.
+It serves as an invitation for you and your church to learn skills and trust in the transforming presence of God’s grace that is available to us all as we engage in difficult conversations.
 The aim of Courageous Conversations is learning.
+Following are some descriptions of the toolbox's contents.

 Immigration Advocacy